timkellogg/joerator-rails/README.md

 ### Features to Add

-* Allow users the ability to delete their own reviews, or update coffeeshops that they added
+* Allow users the ability to delete their own reviews, or update coffeeshops that they added (possibly add email for the coffeeshop to apply to)
 * Fill out admin
 * Send email when coffeeshop that the user added has been approved
+* Send out email when the users review has been removed

 ### Legal